 Many different terms get used in the world of AC systems.
-Today, our team at Ace Air Conditioning wants to help you better understand ductless AC.
+Today, our team at Ace Air Conditioning & Plumbing wants to help you better understand ductless AC.
 We will explain what ductless AC systems are and why they may best fit your home throughout this blog.

 What Exactly is Ductless AC?

 Ductless air conditioning is what it sounds like: a system without ductwork.
 Ductless systems are perfect if you want to provide heating and cooling in specific areas.
 These systems operate by having one central system outside and a few wall-mounted systems inside.
 These systems connect via refrigerant tubing and electrical wiring.

 Ductless AC systems can be single or multi-zoned, depending on what you need for your home.
 These systems are typically quieter than traditional AC units.
 The outdoor unit can be strategically placed to reduce the noise heard inside.